Where Mariners GM Jerry Dipoto stands as contract enters final months

-The anniversary of his contract extension with the Mariners, which few people would’ve remembered or felt the need to recognize, came and went on Tuesday at T-Mobile Park without Jerry Dipoto making an appearance in the afternoon summer sun.
+The anniversary of his contract extension with the Mariners, which few people would’ve remembered or felt the need to recognize, came and went Tuesday at T-Mobile Park without Jerry Dipoto making an appearance in the afternoon summer sun.

 Instead, the Mariners general manager spent the majority of his day in meetings with the team’s collection of scouts and crosscheckers in the Ellis Pavilion of T-Mobile preparing for the upcoming 2021 MLB amateur draft.

-Three years ago on July 6, 2018, the Mariners announced that Dipoto, who was hired in September of 2015, had received a multiyear extension.
+Three years ago on July 6, 2018, the Mariners announced that Dipoto, who was hired in September 2015, had received a multiyear extension.
 While the team doesn’t reveal contract details, MLB sources at the time confirmed it was a three-year extension.
 It included a lengthy news conference with Dipoto, Mariners owner and chairman John Stanton and then-team president Kevin Mather all optimistic about the future of the organization.

 Dipoto was in the final months of the initial three-year contract he signed with the Mariners, replacing the fired Jack Zdurienicik.
 While he had hoped to a receive an extension and some security before the season, Stanton and Mather waited, presumably using the time to evaluate the team on the field and the overall status of the organization.